Waiver of Liability

 Membership Status Changes and Termination

 Members must submit payment information at the time of enrollment.
-Payment will be collected automatically each month.
+Payment will be collected automatically.
 Refunds will not be given for membership fees.

-Main Street requires written notice, by e-mail at least 30 days in advance to change membership type or terminate their membership.
-Membership fees will be prorated to correspond with the date the membership would terminate.
+Main Street requires written notice, by e-mail at least 30 days in advance to change membership type or terminate membership.
+Monthly membership fees will be prorated to correspond with the date the membership would terminate.
+Annual memberships are paid in full upon enrollment and not eligible for refund.

 Event Registration Fees, Cancellations and Refunds